Bionif92/Cursos-de-Programacion/Javascript.md

 Download JS -> execute when finished downloading - difference with defer, execute all right away

 when the  `JS` doesnt target the DOM, why bothering waiting for the HTML parse to finish? it just executes the `JS` when the download finished.
-When script dont interact
+When script dont interact with the web page, you use `async`

 ```html
 <head>